osghaffar/osghaffar.github.io/_posts/2019-3-19-Data-Analysis-and-Visualization.md

 ### Visualizing the Data
 Now that the data has been cleaned up a bit, I find it useful to start visualizing the data to see how certain features correlate.
 This can give us some insight and intuition on how we should build our ML algorithm.

 I used the correlation function built into ```pandas``` in order to create a chart.
-This shows us generally where we should draw our attention depending on the strength of correlation between different features:
+This shows us generally where we should draw our attention, depending on the strength of correlation between different features:

 ![correlation heatmap](/images/Graphs/correlation.png "Correlation heatmap")

+I won't break down the whole thing, but some pertinent conclusions we can draw from the data:
+- there are the expected correlations, like weekly hours worked/weekly earnings being highly correlated with each other, and with employment
+- there are also the expected negative correlations, like socializing and relaxing having an inverse relationship with weekly hours worked